ktor-doc-jp/ktor-doc-jp/servers/autoreload.md

 ## Using the `application.conf`
 {: #configuration-file}

-When using a configuration file, for example with a [`EngineMain`](/servers/engine.html) to either run from the command line or hosted within a server container:
+When using a configuration file, for example with an [`EngineMain`](/servers/engine.html) to either run from the command line or hosted within a server container:

 To enable this feature, add `watch` keys to `ktor.deployment` configuration.